Welcome to Crow Wing County

 We are excited you are interested in Crow Wing County 4-H and getting involved!
 4-H provides a positive learning experience for the whole family.
 Your 4-H year will be full of exciting opportunities such as meeting new people, participating in programs and activities along with learning about opportunities available to you in Crow Wing County, regionally, and across Minnesota.

 We realize that joining 4-H can be overwhelming and hope this publication will help answer some basic questions for you and your family.
 We invite you to contact another family in your club, your club leader, or one of us at the Extension office at any time.
-Visit mn.4honline.com to enroll.
+Learn more or join.

 Please note that meetings and times may change.
-Please contact the club leader or Extension staff to double check before visiting.
-Also, Check out the yearly calendar HERE.
+Please contact the club leader or Extension staff to double-check before visiting.
+Also, check out the yearly calendar.

 Volunteering with Crow Wing County 4-H